karenaresearcher/AERA2022/README.md

 The original dataset is available at: https://archive.ics.uci.edu/ml/datasets/Student+Performance The original dataset was used for the following article: Cortez, P., & Silva, A. (2008).
 Using Data Mining to Predict Secondary School Student Performance.
 In A. Brito & J. Teixeira (Eds.), Proceedings of the 5th Future Business Technology Conference (pp. 5–12). https://repositorium.sdum.uminho.pt/handle/1822/8024

+Appendix A contains information for each variable from the original dataset.